iiasa/message_ix/README.md

 ## Configure Model Files

 By default, the model files are stored with your installation.
-If you would like to store them some place locally, open a command prompt and type
+Many users will simply want to run MESSAGEix, and will never need to see the these files;
+however, some users will want to edit the files directly to add new parameters, constraints, etc. Accordingly, we provide a utility to place the model files in a local directory of your choosing:

    ```
    messageix-config --model_path /path/to/model
    ```

+Please note, if you cloned this repository and installed MESSAGEix with `install.bat`, this command has already been run, pointing to `message_ix/model`.

 ## Getting Tutorial Files

 If you installed from source, all tutorial files are in the `tutorial`